gettes/TimeMachineMonitor/README.md

 A simple app to display the logs related to TimeMachine and the TimeMachineMonitor.
 As time goes on you will probably never use this app.
 In the beginning, especially for the curious, the app helps you see why these apps were created.
+You can open TimeMachineLog in TimeMachineStatus > Monitor Actions.
 The app runs the command:
 ```console
 /usr/bin/log stream --style syslog  --info --predicate '(processImagePath contains "backupd" and subsystem beginswith "com.apple.TimeMachine") || (eventMessage contains "TimeMachineMonitor:")'
 ```